Skip to main content

 A private tree is any tree on land that is not under Council or other Government control or management.
 Council has a range of control measures designed to protect our local environment.
 These must be considered prior to undertaking any activity to or around trees on your property.

 Central Coast Council currently outlines requirements and assessment criteria regarding private tree management across the Central Coast LGA.
-The State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 is the legislative basis for Central Coast Council's DCP Chapter 3.6 (Wyong DCP 2013) and Chapter 6.6 (Gosford DCP 2013) Tree and Vegetation Management.
+State Environmental Planning Policy (Biodiversity and Conservation) 2021 is the legislative basis for Central Coast Council's DCP Chapter (2022) 3.5 Tree and Vegetation Management.

 Related Pages